medius/utm_form/README.md

 You'll need to make sure that your form can accept these values.
 If it is a Mailchimp form, configure it to accept these fields.
 Same for ConstantContact, CampaignMonitor, Hubspot or any other service.

-## So you want to customize your forms?
+## Customize your forms
-If you would like to customize how fields get added to your form, you can change it as follows
+If you would like to customize how fields get added to your form, following options are available:

 ```html
 <script type="text/javascript" charset="utf-8">